course-details-portlet

 Knowledge - the student shall:

-• be familiar with the main features of the historical and contemporary development of working life and welfare state in Norway.
+• be familiar with historical and contemporary developments of social life and the welfare state.

-• have insight in the key principles and objectives that the organization of Norwegian working life and welfare state is based on, and how the principles and objectives can stand in contrast to each other
+• have insight into the key principles and functions of the organization of society, and how these principles and functions interrelate.

-• have insight in how internationalization and other tendencies affect the organization of Norwegian society.
+• have insight into how internationalization, globalization, and grand societal challenges affect the organization of society in Norway.

 Skills - the student shall demonstrate the ability to:

-• analyze and summarize central theoretical and empirical sociological contributions that can be attached to the Norwegian society.
+• analyze and summarize central theoretical and empirical sociological contributions that can be attached to society in Norway.

-• use sociological perspectives to analyze trends or current phenomena in the Norwegian society.
+• use sociological perspectives to analyze societal trends or current social phenomena.

 Learning methods and activities